shewangiza/Ecommerce-/README.md

-# Ecommerce-
+hh# Ecommerce-
-here is e-commerce site
+here is e-commerce site that can help people to buy and see online. so it is effective profitable and sufficient online market.